Becoming a Member

 Attend New UU Part 1 and Part 2 orientation sessions:

 New UU Part 1: Getting Acquainted provides an overview of Unitarian Universalist history and beliefs.
 It’s a great way to meet other newcomers and learn more about Unitarian Universalism.
-Click here for session registration.
+Click here for more information.

 New UU Part 2: Getting Connected is run in a small group format and includes some spiritual exploration between newcomers and existing First UU Society members.
 The session also includes information about activities, programs and ministry teams here at our First UU Society and covers what it means to become a member of the congregation.
-Click here for session registration.
+Click here for more information.

 Make a financial commitment (“pledge”):